Please follow & like us :)

 Place the cookies on a parchment-lined baking sheet.

-Pignoli cookies that have been baked on a cookie sheet.
+Pignoli cookies on a rack.

 3. Bake the Cookies

-Remove the tray from the oven and let the cookies cool on the cookie sheet for about 10 minutes, before transferring them to a cooling rack.
+Remove the tray from the oven and let the cookies cool on the cookie sheet for about 10 minutes before transferring them to a cooling rack.

 BAKING TIPS